 Quantum email accounts have the ability to quarantine detected spam and blacklist and whitelist senders as needed.
 If you are receiving too much spam, you can change the settings as needed to reduce the impact.

 Logging into the spam settings interface:

-1. Go into Settings link at the top of the QIS website.
+1. Go into Settings link at the top of the Quantum website.

 2. Log in with your username and password.
-Your username is your QIS email account minus “@qis.net.”
-For example, the username for firstname.lastname@example.org would be just sample.
+Your username is your Quantum email account minus @qis.net.
+For example, the username for firstname.lastname@example.org would just be george.